gatsbyjs/gatsby/packages/gatsby-image/README.md

 1) Images that have a *fixed* width and height
 2) Images that stretch across a fluid container

-In the first scenario, you want to vary the image's size for different screen resolution -- in other words, create retina images.
+In the first scenario, you want to vary the image's size for different screen *resolutions* -- in other words, create retina images.

-For the second scenario, you want to create multiple thumbnails for devices with widths stretching from smartphone to wide desktop monitors and give the browser "hints" about how to choose the right image.
+For the second scenario, you want to create multiple *sizes* of thumbnails for devices with widths stretching from smartphone to wide desktop monitors.

-If that sounds complicated, well, it is.
-But luckily Gatsby does the work, so you don't have to.

-Just ask yourself "do I know what size this image will be?"
+To decide between the two, ask yourself: "do I know the exact size this image will be?"
 If yes, it's the first type.
-If no, or you're setting a `max-width: 100%;` on your image, then it's the second type.
+If no and its width and/or height need to vary depending on the size of the screen, then it's the second type.

-In Gatsby's GraphQL implementation, you query for the first type by querying a child object of an image called "resolutions" — which you can see in the sample component above.
-For the second type, you do a similar query but for a child object called "sizes".
+In Gatsby's GraphQL implementation, you query for the first type by querying a child object of an image called `resolutions` — which you can see in the sample component above.
+For the second type, you do a similar query but for a child object called `sizes`.

 ## Fragments

 GraphQL includes a concept called "query fragments".
-Which, as the name suggests, are parts of queries that can be reused in multiple queries.
+Which, as the name suggests, are a part of a query that can be used in multiple queries.
 To ease building with `gatsby-image`, Gatsby image processing plugins which support `gatsby-image` ship with fragments which you can easily include in your queries.

 Note, [due to a limitation of GraphiQL](https://github.com/graphql/graphiql/issues/612), you can not currently use these fragments in the GraphiQL IDE.

 Plugins supporting `gatsby-image` currently include [gatsby-transformer-sharp](/packages/gatsby-transformer-sharp/) and [gatsby-source-contentful](/packages/gatsby-source-contentful/).